sap-tutorials/Tutorials/tutorials/hana-data-access-and-authorizations/hana-data-access-and-authorizations.md

 #### Using HANA on Amazon AWS or Microsoft Azure

 Access the web page of your HANA server using the IP address of your server.
 Enter the address ```http://XXX.XXX.XXX.XXX``` to the address bar of your browser.
-(Replace XXX.XXX.XXX.XXX with the IP address of your server.)
+(Replace ```XXX.XXX.XXX.XXX``` with the IP address of your server.)

-On the web page, there is a link in the center column for **Web-Based Development Workbench**.
+On the web page, there is a link in the middle column for **Web-Based Development Workbench**.
 Click this link to start the workbench.

 ### ![](http://go.sap.com/dam/application/shared/icons/icon_gold_circle_02.svg) Browse Data with the Catalog